pingcap/docs/op-guide/migration.md

 To migrate data quickly, especially for huge amount of data, you can refer to the following recommendations.

 - Make the exported data file as small as possible and it is recommended not to exceed 64M.
 You can use the -F parameter to set the value.
 - The -t parameter can be evaluated according to the number and the load of TiKV instances.
 For example, if there are three TiKV instances, -t can be set to 3 * (1 ~ n).
-If the load of TiKV is too high and the backoffer.maxSleep 15000ms is exceeded message appears many times, it's better to decrease -t; otherwise increase it.
+If the load of TiKV is too high and the log `backoffer.maxSleep 15000ms is exceeded` appears many times, it's better to decrease -t; otherwise increase it.

 ### A sample, and the configuration